 WARNING: The following article contains major spoilers for Crawl, in theaters now.

-Crawl, written by Michael Rasmussen and Shawn Rasmussen and produced by Sam Raimi, is directed by Alexandre Aja.
-It stars Kaya Scodelario, Barry Pepper and Ross Anderson, and is in theaters now.
+Written by Michael Rasmussen and Shawn Rasmussen and produced by Sam Raimi, director Alexandre Aja's Crawl stars Kaya Scodelario, Barry Pepper and Ross Anderson.
+The film is in theaters now.